wld22145/semantic_aware_co-segmentation/README.md

 follow the instruction at the github link.

 NOTICE
-actually the code requires more packages than that, and soome packages are never used.
+actually the code requires more packages than that, and some packages are never used.

 but I still keep those import code